Table of Contents

 Employers typically do reference checks after an interview has been conducted.
 This helps recruiters verify the skills and experiences you represented on your application documents and throughout the assessment and interview process.
 Did you work at the place you said you did?
 Did you carry out the tasks you said you were doing?
 Essentially, it’s a means for the decision-makers to confirm if you are the person you say you are.

 When you’re asked for references, it’s a good sign that the employer is interested in you.
 But it doesn’t necessarily mean you have already won the job.
 So, don’t start to get your hopes up too soon.
 Reference checks help decision-makers gain greater insights into your skills and experience from someone who has actually observed your performance.
-If your references have done a good job painting you in the best possible light, you may have higher chances of receiving an offer.
+If your references have done a good job painting you in the best possible light, you may have a higher chance of receiving an offer.

 When to include references?